iamrafiul/DjangoREST/README.md

 A sqlite3 database named "students.sqlite3" is included in the repository with some sample data for testing.

 ## Running the app
-Go the the directory where manage.py is and run the following command from terminal
+From the root directory run the following command from terminal

 ```
+pip install -r requirements.txt

 python manage.py runserver
 ```
 It will run the server at localhost:8000/ by default.

+### Note
-###N. B: You can install django and django-rest-framework using
+You can install django and django-rest-framework using

 ```
 pip install django djangorestframework